MetOffice/CMEW/doc/source/user_guide/workflow.rst

      from the |Rose| app.
   :Details:
      Runs after the successful completion of the ``configure_standardise`` job.

-     ``standardise_model_data``:

-     * Executes |CDDS| standardisation for both the reference and evaluation model runs
-     * Produces |CMIP|-compliant output for each run
+     Executes |CDDS| standardisation for both the reference and evaluation model run to produces |CMIP|-compliant output for each.
-     * Uses ``restructure_dirs.sh`` to move standardised data into a BADC DRS-compliant directory structure
+     Uses ``restructure_dirs.sh`` to move standardised data into a BADC DRS structure.

-     The resulting layout allows |ESMValTool| to locate and analyse both model datasets as part of a single dual-model evaluation.

 ``housekeeping``
   :Description: